liip/LiipFunctionalTestBundle/doc/installation.md

  2. Enable the Bundle

-    Add the following line in the `app/AppKernel.php` file under the registerBundles function to enable this bundle only for the `test` environment:
+    Add the following line in the `app/AppKernel.php` file in the `registerBundles` function to enable this bundle only for the `test` environment:

     ```php